youngboy/engine-docs/source/schema-history.md

 <h3 id="check-schema-on-ci">Run Validation on Commit</h3>

-Within your CI (continuous integration such as Circle CI), you will need to run the [schema validation](#schema-validation) command on every branch.
-This will report changes between the currently published schema, and the proposed changes back to Github and commented as part of the status checks for that PR.
-To run the validation command, you will need to run your server and run the `schema:check` command.
+Within your CI (continuous integration such as Circle CI) environment, you will want to run the [schema validation](#schema-validation) command on every branch.
+This will report the proposed schema changes back to GitHub, and you'll be able to see them as part of that PR's status check info.

+To run the validation command, you will need to run your server to enable introspection, and then run the `schema:check` command.
 Below is a sample configuration for Circle CI:

 ```yaml
 version: 2